Pivot from math genius to Fortune 500 credit analyst

 #3: Get to know the workplace

 Liz was hired on the spot during her interview for a financial analyst internship at Bankers Trust.
-For the first time, she was exposed to valuable office standards that she has carried with her, like using proper email etiquette, working on projects outside her role, working with senior leaders, and interacting with different personalities and roles.
+For the first time, she was exposed to valuable office standards that she has carried with her, like using proper email etiquette, working on projects outside her role, collaborating with senior leaders, and interacting with different personalities and roles.

 She interacted daily with senior leaders, analyzed budgets from month-to-month, and completed the daily general ledger for three entities.
 She managed a municipal bond portfolio that, by the end of the summer, her boss could review to decide which bonds to keep or sell.